elinekupers/noisepoolPCADenoise/README.md

 % Prepare data sets.
-In the Matlab prompt, type: dfdAddPaths dfdDownloadSampleData % Slow.
-Do this once to download 8 data sets. dfdDenoiseWrapper % Slow.
+In the Matlab prompt, type: dfdAddPaths dfdDownloadSampleData(1:8) % Slow.
+Do this once to download 8 data sets. dfdDenoiseWrapper(1:8) % Slow.
 Do this once to denoise 8 sample data sets.

 %  Recreate figure 4 from manuscript.
 dfdMakeFigure4()